mendesfsweden/milestone-project1/README.md

 ### Structure

-It's a one page website with multiple sections.
+It's a one page project with multiple sections.
 The user can either scroll up and down or use the navigation bar (visible at all time) to move between the different sections.
 It contains a section with a brief description of the author, another where the products are available to be seen through the different categories and finally a contact area at the bottom that includes social media links.
 ### Skeleton

 ### Surface